Revo-Future/MobileNet-iOS/README.md

 For ordinary convolution in MPSCNN, weight format is **[outputChannel][kernelHeight][kernelWidth][inputChannel]** For depthwise convolution, weight format is **[kernelHeight][kernelWidth][featureChannels]**

+The trained mobileNet model is 16.9M, which is pretty small.
+And the inference time on iphone 6s plus is about 50ms, it's pretty fast.
+For iphone 7, it must be faster.

 # Requirements
 Xcode 8.0